AntonioDantas/RKO/README.md

 This algorithm's C++ code has been designed to be easy to reuse.
 Users can only implement specific functions (read and decoder).

 Here, we have the RKO version 1.0.1 code.
+RKO is constantly improving based on users’ feedback.

 ![RKO-JH](https://github.com/user-attachments/assets/0527b171-46b4-4dd5-b9e2-ad15e3e675ce)